Rosalie Filleul: Early life and education

 Anne-Rosalie Bouquet was born in Paris in 1752.
-Her father, Blaise Bouquet, was the owner of a Bric-à-brac shop and an ornament painter.
+Her father, Blaise Bouquet, was the owner of a bric-à-brac shop and an ornament painter.
 While she was young she had an interest in art.
 Most of the accounts we have of Filleul are from her best friend Élisabeth Louise Vigée Le Brun.
 Filleul and Le Brun were very close and spent a lot of time together.
-Growing up Rosalie was influenced by the wide variety of art and other objects in her fathers shop and by his painting skills.
-Ever since a young age she had the natural ability to paint.
-In her youth she learned painting from her father.
+Growing up, Rosalie was influenced by the wide variety of art and other objects in her father's shop and by his painting skills.
+Ever since a young age, she had the natural ability to paint.
+In her youth, she learned to paint from her father.
 In addition to her natural ability to paint, the other knowledge she gained was by looking at etchings and busts that a neighboring artist Gabriel Briard lent her and her cousin Élisabeth Louise Vigée Le Brun.
 Briard was known mostly for his landscape and portrait painting.
-Accounts by Vigèe Le Brun depict Briard as a mediocre painter but as a very talented sketch artist.
+Accounts by Vigèe Le Brun depict Briard, as a mediocre painter but as a very talented sketch artist.
 Filleul's natural talent and art lessons from Briard helped her excel in her craft and become well versed in pastels.
-At the age of seventeen Filleul was exhibited at the Salon, a great achievement for such a young age.
+At the age of seventeen, Filleul was exhibited at the Salon, a great achievement for such a young age.

 Personal and professional life

-Rosalie Filleul married Louis Besne Filleul in 1777, at the age of twenty four.
+Rosalie Filleul married Louis Besne Filleul in 1777, at the age of twenty-four.
 Besne was the Superintendent of the royal Chateau of Muette.
 He was much older than Rosalie in age.
 The couple made their home in the Hotel De Travers near Muette.
 Rosalie also attracted the attention of the royal family especially Marie Antoinette, who really liked Muette.
 The royal family gave her several commissions for various portraits.

 Rosalie had a son named Louis-August.
 Rosalie became a widow in 1788, after ten years of marriage with Louis but was allowed to remain in her own home because her late husband's office was passed onto her by the Queen.
-She lived there with her son who was eight years old at the time and her close friend Marguerite-Émilie Chalgrin, who was the daughter of the artist Claude-Joseph Vernet.
+She lived there with her son, who was eight years old at the time and her close friend Marguerite-Émilie Chalgrin, who was the daughter of the artist Claude-Joseph Vernet.

-Madame de Bonneuil who was reputedly the most beautiful woman in Paris and later became a spy in the French Revolution was a good friend of Rosalie.
+Madame de Bonneuil, who was reputedly the most beautiful woman in Paris and later became a spy in the French Revolution was a good friend of Rosalie.
 Benjamin Franklin also often modelled for her and appeared to have had a crush on her.

 Rosalie was also close friends with Madame Vigee Le Brun.
 Although they both had different styles with painting, they spent a lot of time with each other and even worked on paintings together.
 Lebrun also wrote memoirs after Filleul's death describing how she missed her friend and recollected their talks before she was guillotined in the French Revolution.
 Lebrun considered Filleul as a considerable rival and acknowledged her talent as an artist.